stavros-vl/analytics-engineering-challenge-pleo/README.md

 ### Other suggested tests

-For a more complete and robust set of testing, these are the ones suggested ranked by priority:
+For a more complete and robust set of testing, these are the ones suggested ranked by priority (after making sure the tests mentioned above are already implemented):
 1. Source Freshness tests in **all** source tables that are used to construct the MRR downstream models.
 Data freshness is probably the most important step in the quest for data reliability and trust.
 It's important to catch those issues as early as possible.
 It can also help significantly cut down on debugging time.
 2. A test that checks that e.g. the MRR amount column is within a specified interval.
 This should be implemented downstream on the mart level to ensure that outliers are caught by the data team.
-A good example of such a test would be the [expect_column_values_to_be_within_n_stdevs](https://github.com/calogica/dbt-expectations/tree/0.8.5/#expect_column_values_to_be_within_n_stdevs)
+A good example of such a test would be the [expect_column_values_to_be_within_n_stdevs](https://github.com/calogica/dbt-expectations/tree/0.8.5/#expect_column_values_to_be_within_n_stdevs) from dbt_expectations package

+It should be noted that for the testing suite to be truly effective ownership has to be defined, otherwise, even a comprehensive testing suite might not fulfill its full potential and issues might go unnoticed and not be resolved on time.